Olympic National Park Rainforest & Coastal Photography Workshop

 Working with weather

 Weather is part of the experience here, not something to avoid.
 Light rain, mist, and cloud cover often improve forest and waterfall scenes.
-On the coast, cloud cover adds structure and depth to the sky.
+On the coast, cloud structure adds depth and shape to the sky, and changing conditions can transform the character of a scene over the course of a single session.

 Workshop itinerary and schedule